EJ-Daley/CTF-WriteUps/ISSession2026/Herald_Broadcast.md

 Free Hint: The herald's name is also his identity on the world's largest code forge.

 ## Investigation
-Look up FantasyCTF-Herald-2026 in github, there is a user. put an image here when you stop being lazy
+Look up FantasyCTF-Herald-2026 in github, there is a user - https://github.com/FantasyCTF-Herald-2026

 The user's only repository is called Royal Degree and has a simple readme that reads
 >The Royal Herald's archive of public proclamations.